Socii: Background: early Rome (to 338 BC)

 In addition, it seems certain that the kings were overthrown c.
 500 BC, probably as a result of a much more complex and bloody revolution than the simple drama of the rape of Lucretia related by Livy, and that they were replaced by some form of collegiate rule.
 It is likely that the revolution that overthrew the Roman monarchy was engineered by the patrician caste and that its aim was not, as rationalised later by ancient authors, the establishment of a democracy, but of a patrician-dominated oligarchy.
 The proverbial "arrogance" and "tyranny" of the Tarquins, epitomised by the Lucretia incident, is probably a reflection of the patricians' fear of the Tarquins' growing power and their erosion of patrician privilege, most likely by drawing support from the plebeians (commoners).
 To ensure patrician supremacy, the autocratic power of the kings had to be fragmented and permanently curtailed.
 Thus, the replacement of a single ruler by a collegiate administration, which soon evolved into two Praetors, later called Consuls, with equal powers and limited terms of office (one year, instead of the life tenancy of the kings).
 In addition, power was further fragmented by the establishment of further collegiate offices, known to history as Roman magistrates: (three Aediles and four Quaestors).
 Patrician supremacy was assured by limiting eligibility to hold the republican offices to patricians only.

 The establishment of a hereditary oligarchy obviously excluded wealthy non-patricians from political power and it is this class that led plebeian opposition to the early Republican settlement.
 The early Republic (510–338 BC) saw a long and often bitter struggle for political equality, known as the Conflict of the Orders, against the patrician monopoly of power.
-The plebeian leadership had the advantage that they represented the vast majority of the population, therfor also the majority of the Roman levy and of their own growing wealth.
+The plebeian leadership had the advantage that they represented the vast majority of the population, therefore also the majority of the Roman levy and of their own growing wealth.
 Milestones in their ultimately successful struggle are the establishment of a plebeian assembly (the concilium plebis) with some legislative power and to elect officers called tribunes of the plebs, who had the power to veto Senatorial decrees (494); and the opening of the Consulship to plebeians (367).
 By 338, the privileges of the patricians had become largely ceremonial (such as the exclusive right to hold certain state priesthoods).
 But this does not imply a more democratic form of government.
 The wealthy plebeians who had led the "plebeian revolution" had no more intention of sharing real power with their poorer and far more numerous fellow-plebeians than did the patricians.
 It was probably at this time (around 300 BC) that the population was divided, for the purposes of taxation and military service, into seven classes based on an assessment of their property.
 The two top classes, numerically the smallest, accorded themselves an absolute majority of the votes in the main electoral and legislative assembly.
 Oligarchy based on birth had been replaced by oligarchy based on wealth.